AIRI-Institute/WaRP/README.md

 # WaRP (Waste Recycling Plant Dataset)

-Our dataset called WaRP (abbreviation of Waste Recycling Plant) consists of labeled pictures of an industrial conveyor.
-We selected 28 recyclable waste categories.
+Our dataset called WaRP (Waste Recycling Plant) includes labeled pictures of an industrial conveyor.
+We have selected 28 recyclable waste categories.
 Objects in the dataset are divided into the following groups: plastic bottles of 17 categories (class name with the bottle- prefix), glass bottles of three types (the glass- prefix), card boards of two categories, detergents of four categories, canisters and cans.
 The -full postfix means that